Kingfrankbob/Kingfrankbob/README.md

 - 🌱 I’m currently learning java...
 - 💞️ I’m looking to collaborate on an AI, or a towerdefense and or strategy game like Minustry or Factorio.
 - 📫 How to reach me AJWpcc@gmail.com or on discord.
+- Im currently Working on c# projects like a frogger on console and such, along with the AOC

 <!---
 Kingfrankbob/Kingfrankbob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.